arthuro555/GDevelop/newIDE/README.md

 -   If you want to create/modify _extensions_, check the [README about extensions](./README-extensions.md) for step-by-step explanations to get started in 5 minutes.

--   The _game engine core_ ([GDJS](https://github.com/4ian/GDevelop/tree/master/GDJS)) is in [GDJS/Runtime folder](https://github.com/4ian/GDevelop/tree/master/GDJS/Runtime).
+-   The _game engine core_ ([GDJS](https://github.com/4ian/GDeveloppe/tree/master/GDJS)) is in [GDJS/Runtime folder](https://github.com/4ian/GDeveloppe/tree/master/GDJS/Runtime).

 If you modify any file while the IDE is running with Electron, a watcher will _automatically import_ your changes (look at the console to be sure).

-You can then _launch a preview_ in GDevelop (again, be sure to be using [the standalone app running with Electron](https://github.com/4ian/GDevelop/blob/master/newIDE/README.md#development-of-the-standalone-app) to be sure to have your changes reflected immediately).
+You can then _launch a preview_ in GDeveloppe (again, be sure to be using [the standalone app running with Electron](https://github.com/4ian/GDeveloppe/blob/master/newIDE/README.md#development-of-the-standalone-app) to be sure to have your changes reflected immediately).

 > If you deactivated the watcher in preferences, run the `import-GDJS-Runtime.js` script manually (`cd newIDE/app/scripts` then `node import-GDJS-Runtime.js`) after every change, before launching a preview.

 ### Recommended tools for development

 Any text editor is fine, but it's a good idea to have one with _Prettier_ (code formatting), _ESLint_ (code linting) and _Flow_ (type checking) integration.
-[Modern JavaScript is used for the editor](https://github.com/4ian/GDevelop/blob/master/newIDE/docs/Supported-JavaScript-features-and-coding-style.md).
+[Modern JavaScript is used for the editor](https://github.com/4ian/GDeveloppe/blob/master/newIDE/docs/Supported-JavaScript-features-and-coding-style.md).

 👉 You can use [Visual Studio Code](https://code.visualstudio.com) with these extensions: [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Flow Language Support](https://github.com/flowtype/flow-for-vscode).

 ### Testing and developing with the cloud storage providers (Google Drive, Dropbox, OneDrive, etc...)

-Cloud storage providers are set up with development keys when you're running GDevelop in development mode.
+Cloud storage providers are set up with development keys when you're running GDeveloppe in development mode.
 For these, to work, you must execute the web-app not from the traditional `http://localhost:3000` origin, but from `http://gdevelop-app-local:3000`:

 -   Set up a [redirection in your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/), that should look like: `127.0.0.1 gdevelop-app-local.com`.
 -   Launch then the web app from `http://gdevelop-app-local:3000`.

 > This is only necessary if you want to have cloud storage providers working in development.
-If not done, GDevelop will simply display an error while trying to use them.
+If not done, GDeveloppe will simply display an error while trying to use them.

 ## (Optional) Building and deploying the standalone app 📦

-> 🖐 This section is only for maintainers that want to deploy the "official app" on the GDevelop website.
-If you're working on contributions for GDevelop, you won't need it.
-You can download ["Nightly Builds" of GDevelop here too](./docs/Nightly-Builds-and-continuous-deployment.md).
+> 🖐 This section is only for maintainers that want to deploy the "official app" on the GDeveloppe website.
+If you're working on contributions for GDeveloppe, you won't need it.
+You can download ["Nightly Builds" of GDeveloppe here too](./docs/Nightly-Builds-and-continuous-deployment.md).

 ### Desktop version